Terms of Service: Eligibility

 SuicideLine Victoria complies with privacy law relating to the management of personal information.
 The SuicideLine Victoria service protects personal information during transmission by using Secure Socket Layer (SSL) encryption.
 All data is stored on a secure server.
 Despite these safeguards, the internet is not a completely secure or private environment and, while unlikely, it is possible for online security to be breached.
 For further information about protecting yourself online, please see the Stay Smart Online website.

 Video counselling sessions are recorded by SuicideLine Victoria for training, coaching and quality assurance purposes or to evaluate the service provided by SuicideLine Victoria.
 Your SuicideLine Victoria counsellor will seek your consent to recording at the beginning of each video counselling session.

 SuicideLine Victoria is not able to answer technical or IT questions.
 SuicideLine Victoria cannot guarantee that the technology used to deliver online counselling will always be available, function as intended or operate without interruption.
-In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the video chat counselling session as much as possible given the limitations.
+In the event of a technical failure, the counsellor will work with you to try and maintain the continuity of the online counselling session.

 Use of electronic communications

 You must not forward email messages or other electronic communications from SuicideLine Victoria online counselling service and/or its counsellors to other persons, except in situations where this has been agreed in advance by SuicideLine Victoria, and is done with written permission.
 You may not use advice or information provided by SuicideLine Victoria out of context, or pass on the advice to another person or organisation.